KunalSinghdeo/Mapty/README.md

 # Mapty
-A fitness tracker site, which shows all workout details along with location. made with Javascript and little bit of HTMl and Css
+A fitness tracker site, which shows all workout details along with location. made with Javascript and little bit of HTML and Css